 Moreover, when the IRS does come asking questions, you will want someone to answer you quickly.
 One-man shops very often have a bad track record of not being on top of problems and they get back to you slowly or not at all.
 This is especially important because the usual IRS notice has a 30-day response deadline, and the mail is so slow that by the time you receive it you have about two days left to respond

 Would you entrust your health to a cheaper doctor to save some money?
 For most, financial stability comes after health on their list of priorities.
 If you have spent your time earning your money, you should invest in keeping as much of it as possible, and make sure it’s being done responsibly.

 Why choose us

 Enough negativity.
 How is Philip Stein & Associates better?
-We are the largest US tax desk in Israel with more than 38 years of experience in preparing tax returns.
+We are the largest US tax desk in Israel with 40 years of experience in preparing tax returns.
 We are the trusted advisors for thousands around the world with decades of experience dealing with all level of complexities and all types of U.S. tax returns.

 We specialize in those international and expatriate areas in which you will need to make sure that your return is being prepared properly.
 Additionally, we will automatically ensure that your return is being filed in the most optimal way that will get you back the maximum amount possible.

 We believe in rapid response times.
 To achieve this, you will have an associate directly assigned to your tax return to respond to your questions as fast as possible.
 Your tax return will then go through multiple levels of review to protect it from any possible errors.
 Additionally, we assign a team leader, manager and partner to all client files to make sure that we can answer any question you have, no matter how complicated.

 If there is anything that requires the help of a lawyer, financial advisor or Israeli specialist, we have cultivated hundreds of relationships throughout the world with many different partners, and can connect you with the right person for your specific needs.